0

 The role of other hormones

 Androgens may also play a role in skin health, particularly in oil production and possibly collagen support, although their effects are less clearly defined.
-Progesterone’s role is not well established in this context.
-The paper also discusses phytoestrogens, which are plant-derived compounds that can weakly mimic estrogen, but their effects are significantly less potent than pharmaceutical hormone therapy.
+Progesterone's role is not well established in this context.
+The paper also discusses phytoestrogens — plant-derived compounds that can weakly mimic estrogen — though their effects are considerably more modest.

 What this means in menopause

 The decline in estrogen during menopause is a key driver of skin aging in women.
 This is not just about time or sun exposure.
-It is a hormonally driven process that affects the structure and function of the skin at a cellular level.
-Hormone therapy can improve several of these changes, particularly collagen content and skin thickness, but results vary and are not universal.
+It is a hormonally driven process that affects the structure and appearance of the skin at a cellular level.
+Research has associated hormone therapy with improvements in several of these measures — particularly collagen content and skin thickness — though results vary and are not universal.